 - Scores they earned (if applicable)

-Your child can play a couple of days each day, and add to their journal.
-If they’re typing it, they can even add screenshots documenting their accomplishments.
+Your child can play a few in-game days each actual day and write about it in their journal.
+They can add screenshots documenting their accomplishments if they’re using the computer.

-Then at the end of 100 days of in-game play (or another number that you agree on), they can go back and review the progress they’ve made.
+Then, at the end of 100 days of in-game play (or another number that you agree on), they can review their progress.

 This is a good transition to journaling about real life.
-Being able to document the progress in a game can help kids see the value in keeping track of what’s been done.
+Documenting the progress in a game can help kids see the value in keeping track of what’s been done.

 7. Write a Tutorial